kirilllzaitsev/vision_mtl/README.md

 #### Soft parameter sharing

 Soft parameter sharing in MTL refers to a method where each task has its own set of parameters, but these sets are regularized to be similar to each other.
-The objective is to allow each task to learn its own specialized representation while still benefiting from the knowledge contained in other tasks.
+The objective is to allow each task to learn its specialized representation while still benefiting from the knowledge contained in other tasks.
 This approach contrasts with hard parameter sharing, where tasks directly share a common set of parameters.

 The implemented model is based on the Cross-Stitch Networks architecture.
 It implements both channel-wise and layer-wise cross-stitching.

 Embedding cross-stitching units in an architecture for MTL allows bypassing expensive architecture search for the best way to share parameters between tasks.
 In the end-to-end training, the cross-stitching units learn to share information between tasks at different levels of the network.
 Layer-wise stitching defines a linear combination of the activations of the tasks at a given layer, while channel-wise stitching works at the more granular level of channels.
-Visual representation of the stitching idea is shown in [2].
+A visual representation of the stitching idea is shown in [2].

 The model consists of networks for each task and cross-stitching units that connect them.
 The backbone is the `timm-mobilenetv3_large_100` model with weights pretrained on Imagenet.